liveforensics/wireshark/README.md

 ## Alternate Windows Images

-If you're running an older version of Windows, and want to build a compatible image, just swap out the FROM line at the top of the Dockerfile for an appropriate version of servercore. e.g. 1803 or 1909.
+If you're running an older version of Windows, and want to build a compatible image, just modify the FROM line at the top of the Dockerfile for an appropriate version of servercore. e.g. 1803 or 1909.

 ## Qt inside the container

 If you are happy to create your own containers, you could use liveforensics/wireshark:2004 as your base image and copy the appropriate chunk of the qt install folders into the container itself.
 Remember to also fix up the QT5_BASE_DIR environment variable.

+## TODO

+ I've added the NSIS tools into the container and included the build commands in the go.ps1 file, but as you will see the commands are commented out because so far I haven't been able to successfully build the installer.